Sayem ministry

 At Bangabhaban on 26 November 1975, the president administered oath to a newly formed council of advisers de facto headed by the junta.
 He promised a general election in February 1977 in a presidential speech addressed to the nation, but in November 1976, with the country in a dire situation with no stability and security, indefinitely postponed it and relinquished his CMLA duty with Zia nominated to succeed.
 5 months later on 21 April 1977, when Sayem retired on health grounds, in the absence of a vice-president in office, Zia decided to act as president.
 Forty days later, he organised a nationwide presidential confidence referendum to legitimise his presidency.
 In June, the President's special assistant Abdus Sattar was promoted to the office of vice-president and on 9 December, the council of advisers was reorganised with three dismissals and seven new appointments.

 After coming to power, Zia immediately moved to restore law and order in the country by strengthening the police force, practically doubling its size and arranging for their proper training, as well as order in the armed forces and withdrew the ban on the newspapers inaugurating the free flow of news by making the information media free and without government interference.
 An ordinance allowing political parties to engage in open politics was promulgated reversing the ban imposed on them by Mujibur Rahman months prior to his assassination.
 Zia organised his own party in February 1978 called the Jatiyotabadi Gonotantrik Dol ("Nationalist Democratic Party"), or JaGoDol for short, and in the presidential election – the first direct election – that year, his candidacy was supported by his and five other parties of the nationalist "Jatiyatabadi Front".
 He achieved a landslide victory against his wartime superior, retired commander-in-chief MAG Osmani, whose candidacy was supported by the then-dominant Awami League and five other parties of the socialist "Ganatantrik Oikkya Jote ("Alliance of Democratic Unity")".

 The cabinet was dissolved on 29 June 1978, once Zia formed his provisional Council of Ministers before the pending general election scheduled to be held next year.

 First cabinet

 The following lists is the first cabinet of the President Sayem.
-It was dissolved in 26 November 1975.
+It was dissolved on 26 November 1975.